Chima (clothing): Silhouette

 There are different kinds of chima: single-layered, double-layered, and quilted.
 Furthermore, pul-chima refers to a chima with a separated back, whereas a tong-chima has a seamed back.
 The upper class usually use ramie as the fabric to make for summer chima while plain and patterned silks are used throughout the remainder of the year.
 By contrast, commoners were restricted to using cotton for their chima.
 Women in the upper class wore a long chima which falls down to the floor while women in the lower class wore a shorter chima which length reaches to the calf of the leg.
 Korean noblewomen wore full length chima to designate their social status.

 Colour

 Different colours and lengths indicated important social distinctions such as: age, marital status, and class.
+Girls and unmarried women usually wore red skirts, while married women and middle-aged women wore blue skirts and elderly women wore gray skirts.

+From the Goguryeo to Joseon periods, chima have been striped, pleated, patchworked, gored and decorated with uniquely Korean geumbak(gold leaf) patterns.
+This traditional Korean technique of stamping gold leaf with woodblocks was applied to the garments of royalty and nobility and has its origins even before the Three Kingdoms period.

+Goguryeo women also wore saekdong chima that is a colourfully striped skirt by patchworking, and a chima in form of gored skirt, made by sewing several pieces of fabric without gathering.